-RAMP encompasses a comprehensive, structured plan for recovery and monitoring that promotes public protection, safe practice and health.
-The program is voluntary and a participant's status within it is non-public when eligible for alternative to discipline.
-RAMP monitoring consists of a five-point approach:
+RAMP encompasses a comprehensive, structured plan for recovery and monitoring that promotes public protection, safe practice and of the participant's health.
+The program is voluntary and a participant's participation will remain non-public when eligible for alternative to discipline.
+RAMP monitoring consists of the following approach:

 - Random drug screening and daily check-ins

 - Peer support groups

-- Support meetings (such as 12 step meetings)
+- Support meetings (such as 12 step meetings, etc.)

-- Outpatient therapy
+- Treatment

 - Return to work process and workplace monitoring